gallenc/COM304_FOUNDATION_1/myPracticeCourseWork/Segment2.md

 User processes are different in they operate outside of the kernel and are controlled by the kernel in what they can do User processes are what 99% of users use every day, e.g browsers.

+ ### Session 7

+ ## O.S Structure

+ O.S = Kernel > Services ran in Kernel space + Utilities ran in User space

+ https://www.geeksforgeeks.org/different-approaches-or-structures-of-operating-systems/ Explains kernels and different types of structures with different combos of various kernel types (e.g Monolithic e or micro-kernel)

+ Monolithic = Entire O.s Is a Single large process in kernel mode.
+ Micro-kernel = remove all Non essential components from kernel and implementing them as user/system programs (smaller kernel) (All on above website^^)

+## What is a Kernel

+https://www.youtube.com/watch?v=5S-tTDeFZfY&ab_channel=Techquickie Good explanation made quite simple and quick!

+Works as a interface between the Physical hardware and the processes running on it.
+Also prevents software going where it shouldn't!

+## Rest of lesson

+was all quite self explanatory e.g UI, permissions, Boot system etc

+### Session 8

+Cisco Cyber security (Cert number to follow)